 - Transactions using accounts that frequently make remittances to many persons.
-In particular, cases where a large amount of money was received just before remittances were made (416 report, 13.0%) - Transactions having unnatural characteristics or conducted at an unnatural frequency considering the purpose of the transactions, occupation or business of the client, etc. (256 reports, 8.0%) - O Transactions using accounts that frequently receive remittances from many persons.
-In particular, cases where an account received a remittance, and then a large amount of money was transferred or withdrawn from the account immediately after receiving the remittance (226 reports, 7.0%) - Openosits or withdrawals using accounts suspected to be opened in a fictitious or other person's name (169 reports, 5.3%) - Transactions involving deposits or withdrawals (including trade of securities, remittance, and currency exchange; the same applies hereinafter) of large amounts of money as cash or checks.
-In particular, high-value transactions that were disproportionate to the customer's income or assets, or transactions in which deposits or withdrawals dare to be made in cash even though use of a remittance or cashier's check is considered to be more reasonable (160 reports, 5.0%)
+In particular, cases where a large amount of money was received just before remittances were made (904 report, 13.7%) - Frequent remittances to other countries in a short period, with large amounts of remittances (581 cases, 8.8%) - O Transactions using accounts that frequently receive remittances from many persons.
+In particular, cases where an account received a remittance, and then a large amount of money was transferred or withdrawn from the account immediately after receiving the remittance (480 reports, 7.3%) - Transactions having unnatural characteristics or conducted at an unnatural frequency considering the purpose of the transactions, occupation or business of the client, etc. (465 reports, 7.1%) - Transactions related to Boryokudan or their related parties (445 reports, 6.8%)

 On top of that, funds transfer service providers made some STRs about Money Mules1 in recent years.
-In the STRs, typically, a funds transfer service provider asked a customer the purpose of remittance and found out that he had applied for a job offer on a foreign website and had received money and instructions to forward the money to a foreign country.
+In the STRs, typically, a fund transfer services provider asked a customer the purpose of remittance and found out that he had applied for a job offer on a foreign website and had received money and instructions to forward the money to a foreign country.

-With the introduction of funds transfer services, it became easier to remit money overseas with reasonable fees.
-Some people came to misuse the service to commit ML/TF by disguising their remittances as lawful ones.
+With the introduction of fund transfer services, it became easier to remit money overseas with reasonable fees.
+Some people came to misuse the services to commit ML/TF by disguising their remittances as lawful ones.
 The following cases are examples: